-The Healthy People 2020 national health target is to reduce infant mortality rates to 6.0 deaths per 1,000 live births.
-Miami-Dade County's most recent rate of 4.6 deaths per 1,000 births has met the national health target.
+The Healthy People 2020 national health target is to reduce infant mortality rates to 6.0 deaths per 1,000 live births and Healthy People 2030 is to reduce it to 5.0 deaths per 1,000 live births.
+Miami-Dade County's most recent rate of 4.1 deaths per 1,000 births met both goals.
+However, this does not tell the whole story of infant mortality as evidenced in the following chart.